Overview of Tests

 RIPT, Dermatologist, Opthalmologist Testing, etc. – AMA provides a range of laboratory procedures specifically designed to evaluate the safety of products that contact the body.

 RIPT (Repeat Insult Patch Test) for “Hypoallergenic” claim support – AMA offers a standard 6-week RIPT to determine irritation and sensitization potential.
-Specialty 24- and 48-hour combination single-application patch tests are available as well as cumulative irritation patch tests designed to evaluate the primary irritation potential of test materials.
+Specialty 24- and 48-hour single-application patch tests are available as well as cumulative irritation patch tests designed to evaluate the primary irritation potential of test materials.

 Use the link below to download our current RIPT schedule: